Modern Linux distros are designed to appeal to a large number of users who run modern hardware.

 Absolute Linux is a lightweight distro designed for desktop use, and as such comes preinstalled with the Firefox browser and LibreOffice suite.
 It's based on Slackware 14.2 but unlike its parent OS, aims to make configuration and maintenance as simple as possible.

 New versions of Absolute Linux are released roughly once a year.
-The most recent version 14.2.2 was made available for download in December 2016.
-It’s available as a 967MB ISO for 32-bit machines, and a 1.2GB ISO for 64-bit computers.
+The most recent version (15.0) was made available for download in February 2018.
+It’s available as a 2GB ISO for 64-bit computers.
+The OS is still in the beta testing stage so may perform a little unpredictably, as ever with beta software.
 Whichever version you choose, there's a massive selection of lightweight applications available.

 The installer is text-based so there's no Live mode, but nevertheless it's incredibly simple to follow.
 The way Absolute is structured also means that you can add and remove packages from the install media to create a distro which truly suits you, though you'll need some time and experience with Linux if you really want to make the most of this feature.

 Once installed, Absolute Linux is incredibly nimble.
 This is ensured through the lightweight IceWM window manager, along with popular apps such as LibreOffice, making this OS perfect for older machines.
 There's also plenty of documentation accessible from within the desktop itself to assist new users.

 Tiny by name, and most certainly tiny by nature…

 The Core Project offers up the tiniest of Linux distros, shipping three variants on which you can build your own environments.
 The lightest edition is Core, weighing in at just 11MB, which comes without a graphical desktop – but you can always add one after installation.